project-robius/robius.rs/content/blog/2024-06-12-building-chatgpt-client-using-makepad.md

 +++
-title = "Building a ChatGTP client using Rust with Makepad" description = "Learn how to implement a cross-platform application from scratch with Rust and the Makepad framework" [extra] author = "Jorge Bejar"
+title = "Building a ChatGPT client using Rust with Makepad" description = "Learn how to implement a cross-platform application from scratch with Rust and the Makepad framework" [extra] author = "Jorge Bejar"